ofirgall/learn-nvim/chapters/02-basic-config.md

 I'll recommend several plugins along the way, make sure you are not lazy to install them.

 #### How to download a plugin
-nvim plugins are git repositories, a package manager download and updates them, [packer](https://github.com/wbthomason/packer.nvim) is the standard one and it's already installed in LunarVim.
+nvim plugins are git repositories, a package manager downloads and updates them, [packer](https://github.com/wbthomason/packer.nvim) is the standard one and it's already installed in LunarVim.

 In LunarVim you will find:
 ```lua